The Joneses: Plot

 Kate, Steve, Mick, and Jenn Jones move into an upscale suburb under the guise of being a typical family relocating because of the changing nature of Kate's and Steve's careers.
 In reality, Kate is the leader of a team of stealth marketers, professional salespeople who disguise product placement as a daily routine.

-Their clothing, accessories, furniture, and even food are carefully planned and stocked by various companies to create visibility in a desirable consumer market.
+Their clothing, accessories, furniture, and even food are planned and stocked by various companies to create visibility in a consumer market.
 While Kate's team is highly effective, Steve is new to the team, Jenn is a closet nymphomaniac with a penchant for hitting on her fake fathers, and a 30-day review is fast approaching.

 The team quickly ingrains itself into the community, slowly shifting from displaying products to recommending them.
 Soon, local stores and businesses are stocking products based on the Joneses' trend-setting styles.

 However, at the end of the 30-day review, Steve discovers that he has the lowest sales numbers of the team and Kate's job is endangered unless he can get his numbers up before the next review in 60 days.

 Eventually, Steve begins to find a sales tactic that works by playing on the fears of his neighbors and sympathizing with their dull, repetitive, unfulfilled careers.
 As someone frustrated with his job and disconnected from his fake "family", he turns to their products to keep himself entertained.

 When Steve recognizes this same pattern in their neighbors, his sales begin to steadily increase.
 He starts pitching products as the solution for suburban boredom and generating product "buzz" through unwitting ropers.

 The team's dynamics become more complicated when Kate applies herself to the technique as well.
 Realizing that they can boost sales by perfecting their fake family dynamic to sell the image of a lifestyle, the lines between acting and reality start to break down.

 Things also get more complicated when Mick finds himself growing closer to an unpopular girl at the high school, Naomi, in whom he can confide.
 Jenn's flirtation with Alex Bayner, one of the men in the neighborhood, raises the suspicions of the neighbors.